Day labourers seek dwindling jobs pre-dawn in Shanghai suburb

 “In the past, there were no limits, as long as you knew the 26 letters of the English alphabet,” he told AFP, adding that hiring agents were now even refusing people who appeared overweight for fear they would be unfit for the job.

-Shen Chunping, an Anhui native with no relation to Shen Peng, had better luck at the employment agency on Tuesday.
+Shen Chunping, an Anhui native with no relation to Shen Peng, had better luck at the employment agency last Tuesday.

 He was selected for a temporary restaurant dishwasher role paying 112 yuan a day.